theforeman/puppet-foreman/README.md

 ### Foreman version compatibility notes

+For Foreman 1.16 or older, please set the `dynflow_in_core` parameter to false.
 For Foreman 1.11 or older, please use the 5.x release series of this module.

 ## Types and providers